lucas-mior/brn2/cbase/c-guidelines.md

 In general, we must always know the lengths of our strings:
 - Pass string length around when we already know it (see below).
-- Use STRLIT("literal") when needed to pass a string and its length to a function/struct without repeating the literal itself.
+- Use STRLIT("literal") when needed to pass a string literal and its length to a function/struct without repeating the literal itself.
 - Use `memchr64`, `memmem64`, or other function to parse whatever we are parsing.
 Example: